-Students will be able to understand the basic concepts and goals of auditing, general principles governing, reasonable assurance, legal considerations regarding the rights and obligations of the auditor, the significance of books of account and financial statements for auditing, the necessity of understanding the entity and its environment, etc., through this subject.
+Students will be able to understand the basic concepts and goals of auditing, general principles governing, reasonable assurance, legal considerations regarding the rights and obligations of the auditor, the significance of books of account and financial statements for auditing, the necessity of understanding the entity and its environment, etc., through Fundamentals of Auditing.
 Additionally, students will learn about various audit tests and approaches that are used to test and verify assets, equity, liabilities, sales, inventories, cash, and bank balances, among other things.
 The significance of statistical sampling methods for financial statement planning and auditing will also be covered with the students.

-Course Learning Outcomes
+ACC311 Handouts – Fundamentals of Auditing Course Learning Outcomes

 Students who complete the program will be able to: